ipfs-inactive/website/content/pages/docs/api.md

     This accepts durations such as "300s", "1.5h" or "2h45m".
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".
 Default: "24h".
 Required: no.
   - `ttl` [string]: Time duration this record should be cached for (caution: experimental).
 Required: no.
-  - `key` [string]: name of key to use.
+  - `key` [string]: Name of the key to be used, as listed by 'ipfs key list'.
+Default:.
 Default: "self".
 Required: no.

 #### Response